 - The vast majority of home gym owners

-- People who don’t have space for a dumbbell rack
+- People with compact home gyms that don’t have space for a dumbbell rack

 - Anyone who’s OK not having the creme de la creme of home gym equipment